-Did you know that Windows 8 will not restart if your Registry Hives are larger than 2GB.
+Did you know that the Windows operating system will not restart if your Registry Hives are larger than 2GB?
 This is another small bit of interesting information.

-If you are running 64-bit Windows 8 or Windows Server 2012, and the size of your Windows Registry Hives are larger than 2 GB in size, your computer just will not restart.
+If you are running 64-bit Windows or Windows Server, and the size of your Windows Registry Hives are larger than 2 GB in size, your computer just will not restart.

 Microsoft has confirmed that this is a problem and a known issue.